Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Genericity of Birkhoff sections

 We first show that strongly contact non-degenerate SHS whose slope is non-constant in each connected component of the integrable region $U$ are dense, in a suitable topology, in the set of SHS.
+The following statement is the missing part of Theorem~\ref{thm:mainBirk}.